Lilia Vu wins 1st major at Chevron Championship in playoff – KION546

 Vu played at UCLA but considered quitting the game after a rough start to her pro career.
 She regrouped and won three times on the developmental Epson Tour in 2021, then had a solid 2022 before breaking through in February with a victory at the Honda LPGA Thailand.
 She came into this event ranked 12th in the world; the 24-year-old Yin, who turned pro while still in high school, was No. 172.

-Yin had her second runner-up in a major.
-She tied for second in the 2019 U.S. Women’s Open.

-“I’ve just come a long way,” Yin said.
-“I’m just really happy with who I am, where I am, and what I’m doing right now.
-Just a lot to appreciate.”

-Unable to find a sponsor willing to add to the half-century run at Mission Hills, the tournament — known as the Dinah Shore for its longtime celebrity host — bolted for the woods of suburban Houston under a six-year deal with Chevron.
+Unable to find a sponsor willing to add to the half-century run at Mission Hills, the tournament — long known as the Dinah Shore for its longtime celebrity host — bolted the California desert for the woods of suburban Houston under a six-year deal with Chevron.

 Winners had been jumping into Poppie's Pond off the 18th green at Mission Hills since 1988, and Vu continued the tradition by leaping off a small dock into murky water on a chilly day.